RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

-To provide further understanding about the prediction results, we show two example RouteKG outputs under \textit{NoGoal}.
-Figure~\ref{fig:qual} illustrates, for each example, the last observed link alongside the estimated direction and top-3 predictions.
+To provide an intuitive understanding of the prediction results, we show two qualitative examples of RouteKG outputs under \textit{NoGoal} in Figure~\ref{fig:qual}.
+Each contains the last observed link alongside the estimated direction and top-3 predictions.
 Although certain future routes may display peculiar turns due to constraints imposed by the road network, most predicted future routes exhibit a correct heading based on the estimated goal direction.
+An important observation from the first example is the misalignment between the links adjacent to the last observed link and the predicted direction.
+Consequently, the predicted road links are initially constrained on the road network.
+However, as the prediction progresses, subsequent steps are adjusted to align with the route's predicted direction.